-- (a) fees in payment for the exercise of care and expertise in the investment of those assets (including performance fees); and - (b) costs that relate to the investment of assets of the entity, other than: - (i) borrowing costs; and - (ii) indirect costs that are not paid out of the superannuation entity that the trustee has elected in writing will be treated as indirect costs and not fees, incurred by the trustee [OR the trustees] of the entity or in an interposed vehicle or derivative financial product; and - (iii) costs that are otherwise charged as an administration fee, a buy-sell spread, a switching fee, an exit fee, an activity fee, an advice fee or an insurance fee.

-Note: The costs referred to in paragraph (b) do not include transactional and operational costs referred to in paragraphs (b), (ea) and (eb) of the definition of transactional and operational costs.

-Note: Transitional provisions apply in relation to the notional definition of investment fee until 30 September 2019: See paragraph 11.
+- (a) fees in payment for the exercise of care and expertise in the investment of those assets (including performance fees); and - (b) costs that relate to the investment of assets of the entity, other than: - (i) borrowing costs; and - (ii) indirect costs that are not paid out of the superannuation entity that the trustee has elected in writing will be treated as indirect costs and not fees, incurred by the trustee [OR the trustees] of the entity or in an interposed vehicle or derivative financial product; and - (iii) costs that are otherwise charged as an administration fee, a buy-sell spread, a switching fee, an activity fee, an advice fee or an insurance fee. - Note: The costs referred to in paragraph (b) do not include transactional and operational costs referred to in paragraphs (b), (ea) and (eb) of the definition of transactional and operational costs. - Note: Transitional provisions apply in relation to the notional definition of investment fee until 30 September 2020: See paragraph 11.

 Paragraph 11 in Schedule 1 to the Amendment Instrument modifies sub-sub-paragraph 6(f)(ib).
 This sub-sub-paragraph inserts two notes at the end of the notional definition of investment fees.
-The first note clarifies that the costs referred to in paragraph (b) of the definition do not include transactional and operational costs referred to in paragraphs (b), (ea) and (eb) of the definition of transactional and operational costs.
+The first note clarifies that the costs referred to in Schedule 10 Disclosure of fees and other costsPart 2 Fees and Costs Template, example of annual fees and costs and ConsumerAdvisory Warning for Product Disclosure StatementsDivision 4A Defined fees for superannuation products paragraph (b) of the definition do not include transactional and operational costs referred to in paragraphs (b), (ea) and (eb) of the definition of transactional and operational costs.
 The second note explains that transitional provisions apply in relation to the notional definition of investment fee until 30 September 2018.
 These provisions are outlined in paragraph 11 of the [CO 14/1252].